 (B) Upon request made to the board, a copy of original transcripts, if the transcript is on file at the board office, may be reviewed at the board offices or signed out for a period of forty-eight hours.
 Additional copies may be prepared at the requestor's expense.

 (C) Original transcripts, if the transcript is on file at the board office, shall not be removed from the board offices.

-The attorney hearing examiner or the hearing officer shall admit evidence of any prior action entered by the Ohio respiratory care board against the respondent, including formal disciplinary actions or warning letters.
+The hearing examiner or the appointed hearing officer shall admit evidence of any prior action entered by the Ohio respiratory care board against the respondent, including formal disciplinary actions or warning letters.